JonathanEDressel/clawd-code/README.md

 This repository does not claim ownership of the original Claw Code source material.

 This repository is not affiliated with, endorsed by, or maintained by the original authors.

+> **Note:** This repository is a backup/mirror.
+For the actively maintained and updated version, visit [https://github.com/instructkr/claw-code](https://github.com/instructkr/claw-code).

+---

+If this repository has been useful to you — for research, learning, or building — consider giving it a **star**.
+It helps keep the mirror visible and signals to others that the work here is worth preserving.